Ultrafine PdOx nanoparticles on spinel oxides by galvanic displacement for catalytic combustion of methane†

-High light-off temperature and poor water-tolerance at low temperature are the mains drawbacks of catalysts for catalytic methane combustion.
-Herein, the galvanic displacement method was adopted to obtain ultrafine PdOx nanoparticles (~1 nm) on NiCo2O4 and build up a tight Pd–NiCo2O4 interface.
-As comparison, additional reference samples were prepared by conventional synthetic methods.
+High light-off temperature and poor water-tolerance at low temperature are the main drawbacks of catalysts for catalytic methane combustion.
+Herein, the galvanic displacement method was adopted to obtain ultrafine PdOx nanoparticles (∼1 nm) on NiCo2O4 and build a tight Pd–NiCo2O4 interface.
+As a comparison, additional reference samples were prepared by conventional synthetic methods.
 The synthesized catalysts were characterized by XRD, TEM, XPS, H2-TPR, CH4-TPR, CO2-TPD and in situ DRIFT techniques.
-It is found that the obtained catalyst by galvanic displacement has more Pd4+ and more oxygen vacancies.
-The high oxidation state of Pd is more conducive to the activation of methane, and a large number of oxygen vacancies can promote the dissociation of C-H bond in methane.
-Thus, this catalyst displays outstanding catalytic activity with T90 = 260 °C and excellent water-tolerance below 300 °C. In addition, a simple model was based on obtained results to understand catalytic mechanism and give a universal strategy for rational designing catalyst for low temperature complete oxidation of methane in the future.
+It is found that the catalyst obtained by galvanic displacement has more Pd4+ and oxygen vacancies.
+The high oxidation state of Pd is more conducive to the activation of methane, and a large number of oxygen vacancies can promote the catalytic reaction rate.
+Thus, this catalyst displays outstanding catalytic activity with T90 = 260 °C and excellent water-tolerance below 300 °C. In addition, a simple model was built based on the obtained results to understand the catalytic mechanism and provide a universal strategy for rational design of catalysts for low temperature complete oxidation of methane.